Conservation

 - Cumulative Precipitation

-Water Quality
+Water Quality Monitoring

 Surface Water Monitoring

 The NPCA also has an in-depth biological monitoring program, the goal of which is to assess aquatic ecosystems using benthic invertebrates as indicators of water quality.
 Benthic macroinvertebrates are large, bottom dwelling insects such as crustaceans, worms, mollusks and related organisms that live in the water.
 They are good indicators of water quality as they respond to changes in water quality.
-The NPCA uses Ontario Benthos Biomonitoring Network Protocol for its biomonitoring.
+The NPCA uses Ontario Benthos Biomonitoring Network Protocol for its biological monitoring program.

 Overall, this monitoring of water chemistry and benthic macroinvertebrates allows the NPCA to identify potential sources/causes of poor stream health and target effective strategies to improve stream health within our watershed.